chepkiruibetty/delani-studio/README.md

 ## Description

-This is a site which mainly deals with product management,design and development
+This ia a site which deals with design,product management and development

 ## Behaviour Driven Development(BDD)